Katja Pinker-Domenig Named Chief of Breast Imaging

 Pinker-Domenig is the author of more than 200 peer-reviewed papers in prestigious journals, and she has been recognized with numerous awards, including the prestigious Hans and Blanca Moser Award for Translational Cancer Research and the Carla Boetes Young Investigator Award of the European Society of Breast Imaging (EUSOBI).
 She is the editor-in-chief of the British Journal of Radiology Open, deputy editor of the Journal of Magnetic Resonance Imaging and section editor and reviewer for numerous medical journals.

 Pinker-Domenig studied medicine at the Medical University of Vienna, Austria followed a residency in radiology in the Department of Biomedical Imaging and Image-Guided Therapy at the Medical University of Vienna, Austria.
-She completed a research fellowship at the Barts and the London and Princess Grace Hospital in London, UK and obtained a PhD at the Medical University of Vienna, as well as earning the European Diploma in Breast Imaging (EBBI) of the European Society of Breast Imaging.
+She completed a research fellowship at Barts and the London School of Medicine and Princess Grace Hospital in London, UK, and obtained a PhD at the Medical University of Vienna, as well as earning the European Diploma in Breast Imaging (EBBI) of the European Society of Breast Imaging.
 She joined MSK in 2014 as a visiting researcher and subsequently joined the faculty.

 The VP&S Department of Radiology is a leader in medical imaging, collaborative research, and radiological education.
 The department’s distinguished history includes being among the first to establish fields central to the practice of modern medical imaging, including pediatric radiology and neuroradiology.
 The department provides medical imaging services throughout New York City and Westchester, with 10 clinical divisions that offer the full spectrum of diagnostic and therapeutic radiology.
 The department participates in a wide array of NIH-funded research initiatives and translational research collaborations with departments throughout Columbia University Irving Medical Center.
 The expertise, research opportunities, and advanced imaging technologies make the radiology educational experience at Columbia University among the most robust and competitive in the country.